 Life insurance exists to help provide a safety net for your family if you were no longer around, which makes it one of the most selfless gestures you can make.
 The proceeds of a policy offer valuable financial comfort to help your family cover bills like the mortgage, childcare, and other day-to-day expenses.

 It’s a simple transaction: In exchange for this protection, you pay premiums to your insurance company.

 Where life insurance can become complicated, however, is when it comes time to pick the right policy.
-Here, we’ll explain the many kinds of life insurance that exist to help you determine what’s the best fit for your family.
+Here, we’ll explain the different types of life insurance coverage that exist to help you determine what’s the best fit for your family.

 Term life insurance

 Our personal favorite and the only one we offer at Haven Life is term life insurance.
 This type of coverage is simple to understand, easy to buy and provides dependable coverage at an affordable price.
 A healthy 30-year-old man can buy a 20-year, $500,000 Haven Term policy, issued by MassMutual, starting at $21 per month.

 As the name conveys, term coverage lasts for a specific amount of time — typically 10, 15, 20 or 30 years.
 Once the term length is up coverage ends, or you can renew it, but at a higher price.